qbleuse/AWS-SAMUEL/Documentation/Usage/Run.md

 ### Set up new SDK local Gamelift

-Setting up the new SDK's local gamelift is much more complicated as it relies on Gamelift Anywhere, wich can actually work in production.
+Setting up the new SDK's local gamelift is much more complicated as it relies on Gamelift Anywhere, which can actually work in production.
-It then requires a similar amount of work to set up to something that could be in production.
+It then requires the same amount of work to set up than something that could be in production.

 It is fairly well explained and described in [AWS's Documentation](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-testing.html), but we'll go through it together.